-At the top of Obama Avenue on Fort Ord is a vacant property giving us the land to construct The Seaside Regional Multicultural Center which reflects on the diverse population that lives here.
-I propose that we construct a building consisting of several rooms, a 300-seat indoor theater, and below the building a 2,000-seat amphitheater facing the bay.
+At the top of Obama Avenue on Fort Ord is a vacant property giving us the land to construct The Seaside Amphitheater and Cultural Center which reflects on the diverse population that lives here.
+I propose that we construct a building consisting of several classrooms, a multipurpose room that will hold 300 people, and below the building a 2,000-seat amphitheater facing the bay.

 Gardens would surround the facility, and there would be cultural activities, such as folk dancing, and cooking classes.
-Multicultural events in the theaters would be held year-round.
+Multicultural events in the theater and the multipurpose room would be held year-round.
 Concerts in the evening during the spring and summer would feature big names in the entertainment industry.
 A wide range of seating would be available including Inexpensive seats on the grass surrounding the amphitheater.

 Seaside will become a destination as people come from various places to attend concerts and other types of events.